PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

       by the plugin device.

 * :func:`pennylane.Device.capabilities`: A class method which returns the dictionary of capabilities of a device.
-A new device should override this method to retrieve the parent classes' capabilities dictionary, make a copy and update and/or add capabilities before returning the copy.
+A new device should override this method to retrieve the parent classes' capabilities dictionary, make a copy, and update and/or add capabilities before returning the copy.

   Examples of capabilities are: